 If you’re looking to develop a medical device app then it’s vital that you do the required regulatory research and due-diligence on the app development companies that are being considered for your project.
 Ask them to show you apps that they have developed which carry the CE Mark (all apps that are classed as medical devices need to have a page within the app itself where the CE Mark is displayed).

 You’ll need to consider the classification of your device as the guidelines differ for the various regulatory classes as well as the software safety class, while making sure your organisation can meet all of those guidelines.
+Also don’t forget that as of May 2021 your app all will need to conform to the Medical Device Regulation MDR.

 At the end of the day the guidelines are there to protect patients and healthcare professionals that will be using your app and if you or your chosen app developer doesn’t have the required expertise to not only code these types of apps but to also produce the appropriate compliance paperwork for submission, then you will end up facing the same scenario above, which could prove very costly.